Chapter 16:

 “Neigh!” whinnied a horse.

 All of a sudden, the street was filled with the sounds of horseshoes clopping.
 They thundered through the street and around the corner of the intersection.
-And yet, despite the ample light during the night, not a trace of the source was seen.
+And yet, despite the ample lighting on the street, not a trace of the source was seen.

 “Ermmf.
 ERMMF!” said a muffled Kitezh, as she was flying through the street.